Zylann/godot_fast_noise_2/README.md

 ### C#

 You can use this class using "variant calls" (using `call` with strings for function names).
+Alternatively, you could try using a [C# binding](https://github.com/Auburn/FastNoise2Bindings) directly.

 TODO Low-level dynamic C interface with C# binding